Bryan Goldberg is the Founder and Chief Executive Officer of Bustle Digital Group.

 Jason Wagenheim is the Chief Revenue Officer.

-Jason oversees all partner strategy, marketing and advertising sales across platforms, as well as other high-impact bespoke programs for Bustle's partners.
+Jason oversees all partner strategy, marketing and advertising sales across platforms, as well as other high-impact bespoke programs for Bust Digital Group's partners.

-Prior to joining Bustle Digital Group, Jason was Senior Vice President, Brand Partnerships & Head of Revenue for Fusion, a Univision Company.
+Prior to joining the Company, Jason was Senior Vice President, Brand Partnerships & Head of Revenue for Fusion, a Univision Company.
 He has more than 20 years of experience with some of the industry’s most celebrated brands, including senior sales leadership positions at Condé Nast Traveler, Vanity Fair, Entertainment Weekly and Teen Vogue.
-There, he notably transformed the back-to-school shopping experience with the debut of a multi-platform annual shopping holiday, Teen Vogue Back-to-School Saturday, which successfully inspired sales for more than 50 brands across 40,000 retail doors nationwide.
 Jason started his digital media and marketing career as Maxim.com’s first Advertising Director.

 Jason received both his B.A. in Advertising and M.A. in Media Arts from the University of South Carolina and lives in New York City.